How to Start an LLC in Washington? (5 Steps Needed)

 Finally, you can get your employer identification number (EIN), so you can start doing business.

-You can get your EIN by completing the SS-4 form and sending it to Internal Revenue Service (IRS).
+You can get your EIN by completing the SS-4 form and sending it to the Internal Revenue Service (IRS).

 A federal employer identification number is a nine-digit number that identifies your business for tax purposes.